-All year round, Marikina hosts some of the most colorful feasts and celebrations in the city, reflecting the Filipinos’ happy disposition and deeply religious nature.
-They offer a glimpse of the city’s culture and heritage that dates as far back as 1630, the year of its birth.
+All year round, Marikina hosts some of the most colorful feasts and celebrations in the metropolis, reflecting the Filipinos’ happy disposition and deeply religious nature.
+They offer a glimpse of the city’s culture and heritage that dates as far back as 1630, the year it was discovered.
 They include the following:

 Expect a fiesta-like atmosphere with colorful and creative banners, banderitas (the staple in every Filipino fiesta celebration) and a cacophony of sounds from drums and bugles to add more life to the festive mood.

 These are just some of the festivals that Marikina observes every year.

 (For more about Marikina festivals, please click this link: https://www.marikina.gov.ph/visitors/arts-and-culture)

 A Sense of History